-In order to get that message across, branding provides the context for it to make sense.
-That context includes everything from the language you use, the colors of your homepage, the design of your packaging, supported causes, press releases, mission statements.
+To get that message across, branding provides the context for it to make sense.
+That context includes everything from the language you use, your homepage’s colors, your packaging design, supported causes, press releases, and mission statements.
 All of it fits together to form a cohesive whole that forms your brand.

 Make no mistake.
 With or without your express intent, you will have a brand.
 If your mindset is that the product speaks for itself, then that’s a brand statement.
-However, there’s still a context required for that statement to make sense.
+However, context is still required for that statement to make sense.
 Minimalism is a popular trend in messaging and design, but it isn’t to be confused with lackluster branding.
-There’s a difference between the crisp white box of your iPhone and the beat up cardboard that your E-bay purchase arrives in.
+There’s a difference between the crisp white box of your iPhone and the beat-up cardboard your E-bay purchase arrives in.
 Steve Jobs built an entire empire on branding defined by minimalism and proved that this approach takes more work, not less.

 As much as the Marlboro Man encapsulates branding principles, his riding days are over.
 Branding in the modern world makes more waves with concepts surrounding active lifestyles, futurism, and adventure.

 Your brand is a statement about your business, and it’s one that’s designed to land with a specific listener in mind.
-In order to make a connection with your target market, you need to understand how to make sense of your brand within the context of your consumers’ worldviews.
-Getting a sense of who you’re pitching to requires some groundwork to get hard data on the people you’re speaking to.
+To connect with your target market, you need to understand how to make sense of your brand within the context of your consumers’ worldviews.
+Getting a sense of who you pitch to requires some groundwork to get hard data on the people you’re speaking to.

-When you pull it off right, branding turns your product into a symbol of a purchaser’s own worldview – one that represents your business in an authentic way and resonates with people on an emotional level.
+When you pull it off right, branding turns your product into a symbol of a purchaser’s worldview – one that represents your business in an authentic way and resonates with people emotionally.